 Arizona Students' Association (ASA) fee.
-The

-Arizona Students' Association is a non profit, lobbying organization that represents Arizona's public university students to the Arizona Board of Regents, State Legislature, and U.S. Congress.
-During 1996-1997, students at the state universities voted to change the mechanism for funding the ASA to a \$1 fee, which will be charged to each student each semester.
-Any refunds for this fee will be provided through ASA Central Office at (877) 294-6900.
+The Arizona Students' Association is a nonprofit, higher education, advocacy organization that represents Arizona's public university students to the Arizona Board of Regents, State Legislature, and U.S. Congress.
+In 1997, students at the state universities voted to change the mechanism for funding the ASA to a \$1 fee, which will be charged to each student every semester.
+Any refunds for this fee will be provided through the ASA Central Office.

 Student Recreation Complex fee.
-All students (except university employees) who take at least one class at ASU Main must pay a mandatory Student Recreation Complex fee.
+All students (except university employees) who take at least one class at ASU's Tempe campus must pay a mandatory Student Recreation Complex fee.
 Full-time (seven or more hours) students are charged \$25 per semester.
 Part-time students pay \$12 per semester, and summer students pay \$12 per session.
-See the current semester ASU West Schedule of Classes for further information.
+See the current semester Schedule of Classes for further information.